Philadelphia: Budget and Financial Assistant

-- Fellowships: The Education Law Center seeks to sponsor applicants for postgraduate legal fellowships to start in the fall of 2015.
-Applicants should be law students graduating in the spring of 2015 (current 2Ls) or current law clerks and should have a demonstrated commitment to public interest law.
+Education Law Center – PA seeks to sponsor applicants for postgraduate legal fellowships to start in the Fall of 2018.
+Applicants should be law students graduating in the Spring of 2018 or current law clerks and should have a demonstrated commitment to public interest law.

-- Interested candidates should send application materials (cover letter, resume, law school transcript, list of references and writing sample) as soon as possible, but no later than August 1, 2014 to Janice Jackson.
+Interested candidates should send application materials (cover letter, resume, law school transcript, list of references and writing sample) to [email protected].
+Please apply before August 10, 2017.
+We will review applications on a rolling basis.